blueOkiris/melee-dylans-edition/README.md

       * Duration stale rests on ground: 30 -> 60 (can be used to set traps)
       * Ground: 1, 18, 20, 22, 35 -> 1, 8, 1, 1, 13 (to make the 3 come out faster)
       * I would do Air: 1, 16, 30 -> 1, 6, 11 (same but air) BUT it messes up side-b for some reason, so it's left alone.
 Air is now slower than ground
-   + TODO: Fix absurd down-b lag and incentivize use and make aerials actually aerials not special moves (allow L-cancelling)
+   + TODO: Fix absurd down-b lag and incentivize use

 ## Patching an ISO